coffeegoesincodecomesout/must-gather_gather_metrics/README.md

 ./launcher.sh
 ```

-Browse to http://localhost:9090 to start querying
+Browse to http://localhost:9090 to start querying the Prometheus UI
+Or http://localhost:8080 to view the Perses dashboards